 If you are already familiar with SCORES, please go directly to the SCORES Request Form to begin.
-If you are a trainee or new to SCORES, please read the information below.
+If you are new to SCORES, please read the information below.

 SCORES can assist investigators and trainees in many aspects of their research, including: